 - Accessing funding from other sources, such as community or government programs

-Out of province applicants are welcome!
+Although a large majority of our students regularly reside in Ontario, out-of-province nurses are welcome to apply!
 Part 1 (theory) of the Foot Care Nurse course is completed entirely online and is accessible to students from all locations.
-Students should note however, that Part 2 of the FCN course, which is the clinical portion of the course, requires in-person participation with one of our education partners currently located in Ontario and British Columbia only.
-In order to be eligible for Part 2, students must be registered/licensed to practise in the province of their Part 2 location.
+Students should note that Part 2 of the FCN course, which is the clinical portion of the course, requires in-person participation with one of our education partners currently located in Ontario only and that students are required to be registered/licensed to practise in the province of their Part 2 location.
 Also, note that to be eligible to register for Part 2, students must have graduated from Part 1 within 12 months of the Part 2 start date.

-Unfortunately, no. Although the tuition for Part 1 and Part 2 of the FCN course are separate, the prerequisite for Part 2 is successful completion of Part 1 with a minimum grade of 75%.
+Unfortunately, no. Although the tuition for Part 1 and Part 2 of the FCN course are separate, one of the prerequisites for FCN Part 2 is successful completion of FCN Part 1 with a minimum grade of 75%.

 In 2015, the College of Nurses of Ontario declared that all nurses registered in Ontario must purchase personal protection coverage.
 All other provinces and territories regulatory bodies already include personal protection.